 User Error Is Pretty Common With a Miro Clean Pot

-The Miro CleanPot is a user-friendly humidifier that is easy to clean.
+The Miro is a user-friendly humidifier that is easy to clean, once you get the hang of it.
 The customer service was of the highest quality.
 Miro’s aroma oils are fantastic and it only takes 2 drops to scent an entire room.

 The learning curve is simple if you watch the quick video and make sure the ultrasonic thingy is properly inserted.